CEO Carla Jones: "You Can't Teach Bravery."

-I am a social scientist and have always had an interest in how society impacts on quality of life.
-My interest in allergy research and defending the rights of people that suffered from skin conditions and other allergic reactions come from a personal place as many of my own family live with allergy, including atopic eczema, and anaphylaxis where eating certain foods can be fatal.
-Everyone affected needs to take their own responsibility for managing their disease, however, it’s also important that they receive the right treatment and have the same chance for a positive quality of life.
-It is so important that the attitudes change in this domain.”
+Jones: I am a social scientist and have always had an interest in how society impacts quality of life.
+My interest in allergy research and defending the rights of people who suffer from skin conditions and other allergic reactions comes from a personal place.
+Many of my own family live with allergy, including atopic eczema, and anaphylaxis where eating certain foods can be fatal.
+Everyone affected needs to take his or her own responsibility for managing the disease, however, it’s also important that they receive the right treatment and have the same chance for a positive quality of life.
+It is so important that the attitudes change in this domain.